-- Each student should submit an emergency card to the main office. - It is the student's responsibility to make sure the names of the people on the card and their phone numbers are correct and regularly updated. - Students should also make sure people listed on cards can respond when needed.
+- Each student must submit an emergency card to the main office.
+Parents/Guardians will not be allowed to sign their student out without a valid picture ID and a completed emergency card. - It is the student's responsibility to make sure the names of the people on the card and their phone numbers are correct and regularly updated. - Students should also make sure people listed on cards can respond when needed.